turtlebot/turtlebot4-user-manual/WSU_2_automatic_emergency_braking/ScanNotes.md

 ## Adjusted LiDAR Data Array (ranges)

-Due to the mounting orientation, the `ranges` array corresponds to angles starting from the robot's right side (0 degrees) and goes around counterclockwise:
+Due to the mounting orientation of the RPLidar on the Turtlebot 4, the `ranges` array corresponds to angles starting from the robot's right side (0 degrees) and goes around counterclockwise:

 | Direction      | Angle (degrees) | Index Calculation                   |
 |----------------|-----------------|-------------------------------------|